 NO REPLY – 1

 ‘’I probably wrote a lousy email that wasn’t compelling enough for them to say yes.’’
+(It’s my fault.)

 You know, thoughts that go in the ‘self-doubt’ category.
-I used to make someone’s rejection mean something negative about myself
+I used to make someone’s rejection mean something negative about myself.

 Now, on the other hand, when I get a no or there’s no reply, I move on because I know that whether someone is going to say yes or no isn’t something that I’m responsible for.

 I’m not responsible for other people’s actions.
 I can do my part (reach out or send an email), but what they’re going to do about that email is entirely in their control.
+I don’t make it mean anything about me, my podcast, my email writing skills, or them.

+So, answer this for yourself: what are you making the rejection mean about your potential?
 What are you making it mean about whether or not something is meant for you?

 Sometimes, when my coaching clients experience rejection or some other type of obstacle, they say to me ‘’Maybe that’s just not meant for me’’ or ‘’Maybe I’m not meant to be doing that.’’

-And when you decide something is meant for you – you do not stop in spite of the obstacles or rejections that happen on the way.
+No. It’s not God or the Universe holding you back and telling you you’re not meant for something.
+You get to decide what’s meant for you.
+And when you decide something is meant for you, you do not stop despite the obstacles or rejections that happen on the way.

 PIN FOR LATER 🙂